kfleeks/my-dev-portfolio/README.md

 # My Personal Website

 I built this single-page website for myself using React.js.
-The domain is jamesopara.dev
+Users can view the site [here.](https://www.jamesopara.dev)

 ## Contents